Persicaria: how to grow persicaria and the best cultivars

 Where to plant persicaria

-Although they do not have the insidious habit of travelling hither and thither by root, the most vigorous clump-formers, such as Persicaria x fennica ‘Johanniswolke’ and Persicaria amplexicaulis, may surprise you with their competitive zeal above ground, and can swamp adjacent plants unless they are similarly competitive.
+Although they do not have the insidious habit of travelling hither and thither by root, the most vigorous clump-formers, such as Koenigia x fennica ‘Johanneswolke’ (formerly Persicaria x fennica ‘Johanneswolke’) and Bistorta amplexicaulis (previously Persicaria amplexicaulis) may surprise you with their competitive zeal above ground, and can swamp adjacent plants unless they are similarly competitive.

 Persicaria virginiana (known as jumpseed) and its cultivars may self-seed quite prolifically, but this is quite an innocuous habit as it is easy to remove and indeed, many of its volunteers may be quite welcome.

-Persicaria runcinata and Persicaria affinis are both much more likely to pose problems and need to be sited with some consideration.
+Persicaria runcinata and Bistorta affinis (formerly Persicaria affinis) are both much more likely to pose problems and need to be sited with some consideration.
 Persicaria runcinata travels underground but needs decent light, so being hemmed in by shrubs or paving should be enough to contain its spread.
-Persicaria affinis is also quite a rapid coloniser, forming a solid interlocking mat of running stems.
-Its foliage is semi-evergreen so it makes a fairly formidable groundcover plant.
+Bistorta affinis is also quite a rapid coloniser, forming a solid interlocking mat of running stems.
+Its foliage is semi-evergreen so it makes a fairly formidable ground cover plant.
 This can be a considerable virtue if you are looking to cover a wide area with something attractive that will exclude even the most determined weeds; however, in the mixed border it can become a bit of a nuisance as the wiry stems gain considerable purchase on the soil with their roots, and are hard to extricate from neighbouring plants.

 Persicaria amplexicaulis ‘Firedance’